codeByVaibhav/graphics-in-c/README.md

 # 3D Graphics-in-cmd using C.
-C programs for rendering 3D graphis in Command Prompt without using any Graphics Library.
+C programs for rendering 3D graphics in Command Prompt without using any Graphics Library.

 In order to run the game properly:-